pravash-upreti/github-gitlab-sync/readme.md

 ## Installation steps
-- add ssh public key to both gilab and github account
+- add ssh public key to both gitlab and github account
 - install docker and docker compose in you server
 - create docker-compose file and past below code.
 Edit the env variable and port
 - add webhook on github to your server ip and port